mlanin/laravel-api-debugger/README.md

 ### Extending

 You can easily add your own data collections to debug output like database queries are.
-Just look at how it was done in the package itself and repeat for anything you want.
+Just look at how it was done in the package itself and repeat for anything you want (for example HTTP requests).

 ## Contributing